ChrisLeeYH/LLaVa_Encoder_Dataset/README.md

     ```

 4. **Takeaway**
-All we need to do for run the script on each dataset can be concluded as follows:
+All we need to do for runnning the script on each dataset can be concluded as follows:

     - Deploy the Ollama and llava:34b locally.
     - Clone and Navigate to this folder, setting it as root directory.